aiven/aiven-docs/docs/products/opensearch/howto/opensearch-and-nodejs.md

 };
 ```

-To find recipes with tomato, salmon or tuna and no onion run this query:
+To find recipes with tomato, salmon or tuna and no onion, run:

 ```
 run-func search query ingredients "(salmon|tuna) +tomato -onion" 100